IgnacioOchoa/BeamSectionCalculator/README.md

 ## Discretization errors

 The approach outlined here has an inherent error associated with the discretization.
 We will consider the error with which each of the discretized elements contributes to the overall value.
 Do all elements contribute the same?
 If not, what is the contribution of each one?
-To answer these questions, we will first see where the error is **NOT**.
+To answer these questions, we will first see where the error is **not**.

 ### Contour bounding box elements